Monument, Colorado: Climate

 Monument experiences a hemiboreal continental climate (Köppen Dfb) with warm, relatively rainy summers and cold, snowy winters.
-As with many areas of Colorado, Monument experiences a lot of sunshine with an average of 250 sunny days per year.
-The semi-arid climate keeps the dew point very low in Monument year-round and causes the air to feel quite dry.
+The semi-arid climate keeps the dew point very low in Monument year-round which causes the air to feel quite dry.
 Monument is part of the Front Range urban corridor and lies on the southern slope of Monument Hill.
-The town is situated near the western terminus of the Palmer Divide, a low-grade ridge that extends Eastward from the Front Range and has a significant impact on Monument's climate.
-With the top of Monument Hill reaching 7,352 feet above sea level, Monument is one of the highest communities in the Front Range urban corridor.
-The combination of high elevation, uniquely situated geography, semi-arid climate, and freezing cold winter months causes the town of Monument to receive considerably more snow each year than its neighboring cities.
-Colorado Springs (20 miles to the South) receives an average of 33 inches of snow per year and Denver (53 miles to the North) receives an average of 56 inches of snow per year, whereas the town of Monument receives an average of 110 inches of snow per year.
+The town is situated near the western terminus of the Palmer Divide, a low-grade ridge that extends eastward from the Front Range and has a significant impact on Monument's climate.
+With Monument Hill reaching 7,352 feet above sea level, Monument is one of the highest communities in the Front Range urban corridor.
+The combination of high elevation, unique geography, semi-arid climate, and freezing cold winter months results in the town of Monument receiving considerably more snow each year than its neighboring municipalities.
+Colorado Springs (20 miles to the South) and Castle Rock (22 miles to the North) receive an average of 33 inches and 56 inches of annual snow, respectively, whereas the town of Monument receives an average of 111 inches of snow per year.